 - Select—Select features on the map using different selection tools and selection modes.

 Tools layout—Select the layout of the tools based on a large and medium screen size.

-Selection highlight—Change the highlight color for features selected in the map.
+Feature selection colors—Change the highlight color and transparency for features selected in the map.
 You can customize the highlight fill and outline.

 Scene quality mode (for web scenes)—Control the quality of the web scene by balancing the visual effect and loading efficiency.

 - Low—Increase performance, stability, and speed by reducing data load.

 - Medium—Equally optimize performance and quality.

 - High—Improve the quality of visualization options (such as water reflection).